 © 2012, Benjamin Vogt.
 All rights reserved.
 This article is the property of Native Plants and Wildlife Gardens.
 We have received many requests to reprint our work.
 Our policy is that you are free to use a short excerpt which must give proper credit to the author, and must include a link back to the original post on our site.
 Please use the contact form above if you have any questions.

 About Benjamin Vogt

-Benjamin Vogt has a 2,000 foot garden on a 10,000 foot lot in Nebraska (zone 5); roughly 80% of his plants are native to either the Midwest or Great Plains.
+Benjamin Vogt has an award-winning 2,000' garden in Lincoln, Nebraska has been featured online at Garden Design and Fine Gardening, as well as several newspapers.
 He speaks nationally on the ethics of native plant landscapes in a time of climate change, low maintenance pollinator gardens, and native plant design.
 Benjamin writes a weekly design & wildlife garden column at Houzz.com, is the author of Sleep, Creep, Leap: The First Three Years of a Nebraska Garden (essays), Monarch Butterflies: The Last Migration, and a poetry collection, AFTERIMAGE (SFA Press, 2012).
 Benjamin's plant choices were featured in the book Lawn Gone, and his words / images are forthcoming in a butterfly garden guide from the Xerces Society (2015) and another on pollinator gardens yet to be named (2016).
-Benjamin has a Ph.D. from the University of Nebraska-Lincoln and is on the board of Wachiska Audubon Society, a regional prairie conservation group, and is a Great Plains Native Plant garden consultant at Monarch Gardens (you can find his regional gardening column at Houzz.com).
+Benjamin has a Ph.D. from the University of Nebraska-Lincoln and is on the board of Wachiska Audubon Society, a regional prairie conservation group, and is garden consultant & designer at Monarch Gardens.
 He blogs / rants about writing and gardening at The Deep Middle.
 You can also find him on Facebook, and if you insist, Twitter.
 Sign up for his monthly newsletter here.